testpsvm/pcfdemo/README.md

 # CloudFoundry integration using STS

-First of all, you need to create an account on Pivotal.
+First of all, you need to create an account on [Pivotal](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry/introduction).

-Then you will be able to test the Pivotal Cloudfoundry.
-All tests have been done using Spring Tool Suite (STS).
+All tests have been done using [Spring Tool Suite](https://spring.io/tools) (STS).

 Download the project from GitHub and import it in your STS Workspace.

 ##### CloudFoundry Initialization